NavaraCloudServices/github-copilot-groundschool/exercisefiles/Exercises_developer.md

 >The goal of this exercise is using GitHub Copilot Inline suggestions feature to extend the HTTP server endpoints.

+You can describe something you want to do using natural language within a comment, and GitHub Copilot will suggest the code to accomplish your goal.
+Use your fresh prompting skill to first type in your requirement as a code comment.

 GitHub Copilot offers coding suggestions as you type.
 GitHub Copilot will automatically suggest the rest of the function.
 To accept the suggestion, press `Tab`.
 Within Jetbrains IDE's you can enable code completions with `Alt + \` (Windows) and `Option (⌥) + \` for Mac

-You can also describe something you want to do using natural language within a comment, and GitHub Copilot will suggest the code to accomplish your goal.

-GitHub Copilot will automatically suggest code.
-To accept the suggestion, press `Tab`.

 Click [here](https://docs.github.com/en/copilot/using-github-copilot/getting-code-suggestions-in-your-ide-with-github-copilot#getting-code-suggestions-2) for more information on GitHub Copilot code suggestions

 Implement the following methods: